enclave

 First usage

-Our word is old; coming into English in the early 1300s
+Our word goes back a long way; it came into English in the late 1300s

 Background / Comments